 - for strategic waterbodies.
 When statistically significant trends (see Section 5.1.4) are identified, the BDWMO will coordinate with member cities to identify appropriate follow-up actions, if needed. - 6.
 The BDWMO may recommend actions or projects for strategic waterbodies, as necessary, following the identification of impairment(s) or statistically significant degrading trends in water quality.
 These projects will be included or added to the BDWMO CIP.
 Member cities will perform actions or projects recommended by the BDWMO.
 If a city does not include a recommended action or project for a strategic resource in its CIP within 18 months, the BDWMO may undertake the recommended action or project.
 In this situation, the BDWMO will assess the project costs back to the affected member cities, in accordance with the joint powers agreement.
 In accordance with the joint powers agreement, any member city may appeal cost allocation decisions made by the BDWMO. - 7.
 The BDWMO will limit its water quality management roles not explicitly defined in this Plan and associated implementation schedule to those involving intercommunity watersheds, or those requested by the affected member cities. - 8.
 The BDWMO will continue to cooperate with the member cities and other partners, as appropriate, to implement projects to address water quality issues in strategic waterbodies.
 BDWMO involvement may include assisting in allocating project costs among the member cities, technical assistance/review, public engagement, seeking and managing grants, and other roles, as appropriate. - 9.
 Member cities (or other MS4s) shall be responsible for the implementation of BMPs that will help achieve the wasteload allocations required by TMDLs.
 The BDWMO will fund and implement internal load reduction projects stemming from TMDLs for lakes with intercommunity shoreline (see also Section 4.7.4, Policy 71). - 10.
-The BDWMO will partner with the Dakota County SWCD or other organizations to sponsor and implement small-scale water quality improvement projects through existing cost share and assistance programs (e.g., Dakota County Landscaping for Clean Water program). - 11.
+The BDWMO will facilitate intercommunity erosion and sediment control projects by performing studies, preliminary designs, feasibility reports, and calculating the cost apportionment between cities, as requested by the cities. - 11.
+The BDWMO will partner with the Dakota County SWCD or other organizations to sponsor and implement small-scale water quality improvement projects through existing cost share and assistance programs (e.g., Dakota County Landscaping for Clean Water program). - 12.
 Member cities are responsible for managing "non-strategic" waterbodies.
 City management of these waterbodies may include classifying, monitoring, tracking trends, conducting studies, and implementing water quality management actions.
-Relevant activities shall be reported in the city's local water management plan. - 12.
-Member cities shall limit chloride use to the extent practicable through implementation of practices recommended in the Twin Cities Metropolitan Area Chloride Management Plan, Minnesota Statewide Chloride Management Plan, and/or other relevant guidance. - 13.
-Member cities are encouraged to maximize the use of infiltration techniques to address water quality issues, consistent with the guidance and limitations detailed in the Minnesota Stormwater Manual, NPDES Construction Stormwater General Permit, and MS4 General Permit.
+Relevant activities shall be reported in the city's local water management plan. - 13.
+Member cities shall limit chloride use to the extent practicable through implementation of practices recommended in the Twin Cities Metropolitan Area Chloride Management Plan, Minnesota Statewide Chloride Management Plan, and/or other relevant guidance.

-- 14. The member cities are encouraged to provide or require (e.g., during redevelopment) pretreatment of stormwater runoff for existing inlets to the stormwater system that receive direct stormwater runoff (i.e., no pretreatment) and are likely to see the greatest benefit from water quality improvement BMPs. - 15.
-The member cities shall share with the BDWMO water quality, algal community, aquatic vegetation, and other ecological data for the BDWMO strategic waterbodies, as available. - 16.
+- 14. Member cities are encouraged to maximize the use of infiltration techniques to address water quality issues, consistent with the guidance and limitations detailed in the Minnesota Stormwater Manual, NPDES Construction Stormwater General Permit, and MS4 General Permit. - 15.
+The member cities are encouraged to provide or require (e.g., during redevelopment) pretreatment of stormwater runoff for existing inlets to the stormwater system that receive direct stormwater runoff (i.e., no pretreatment) and are likely to see the greatest benefit from water quality improvement BMPs. - 16.
+The member cities shall share with the BDWMO water quality, algal community, aquatic vegetation, and other ecological data for the BDWMO strategic waterbodies, as available. - 17.
 The BDWMO will work with member cities to identify water quality improvement opportunities in redevelopment areas and help secure funding for such projects, as requested.